 Materials Today is an open access journal covering the latest research, news, reviews, comments, and opinions in materials science.
 There are no page charges and color is free in both the print and online versions.

 Content in the journal is specially commissioned by the editors.
-At present, the journal is not able to consider unsolicited manuscripts: authors are recommended to consider publication in one of Materials Today's sister publications.
-However, those wishing to propose a possible contribution or nominate topics or authors for invitation, may do so by contacting the Editorial team.
+At present, the journal is not able to consider unsolicited manuscripts : authors are recommended to consider publication in one of Materials Today's sister publications.

 This guide describes how to prepare contributions for submission.
 In addition to peer-review, manuscripts are also internally reviewed to assess the style and the suitability for publication in Materials Today.
 We recommend contributors familiarize themselves with the Materials Today style and content by accessing the journal archive.
 Authors should follow the guide carefully, and ensure that all of the necessary information is provided during submission, as this will greatly speed-up the processing of your manuscript.